Empower is the easiest and most convenient way to track your net worth, plan for retirement, and run your day to day budget

 I was blown away with the technology backbone they have put into this system and it makes it easy to really dive in and think through various retirement scenarios.

-Is your account information safe with Personal Capital safe?
+Is your account information safe with Empower safe?
 Yes.

 Your personal information is safe.
-Personal Capital has a thorough explanation here.
+Empower has a thorough explanation here.
 Here is what they do to keep your data secure:

 - Your financial information is gathered in a read-only capacity via at first-class security firm Yodlee

-- Personal Capital cannot make any trades, changes or adjustments to your accounts
+- Empower cannot make any trades, changes or adjustments to your accounts

 - Your bank and brokerage credentials are only stored at Yodlee